-REPORTING MISTREATMENT, MISCONDUCT AND/OR UNPROFESSIONAL BEHAVIOR
+REPORTING MISTREATMENT, MISCONDUCT, AND/OR UNPROFESSIONAL BEHAVIOR

 Any student who feels they have witnessed or have been subject to student mistreatment/misconduct, including discrimination, harassment, or abuse, must submit their concern.
-There are a few options for reporting incidents outlined below, please reference the Mistreatment and Reporting Allegations of Mistreatment of Learners, Faculty and Staff policy for additional information.
+A few options for reporting incidents are outlined below; please reference the Learner Mistreatment, Harassment, Discrimination, and Unprofessional Behavior Policy for additional information.